Wheelchair stair climbers with tracks: everything you need to know about its features

 In addition, two electric motors rather than a single motor mean the tracks can be controlled independently and the motorized wheelchair stair climber rotated 360°, a manouevre that is often necessary on very narrow landings.

-Read the latest news on Zonzini
+Read the latest news about Zonzini